DevExpress/devextreme-documentation/concepts/05 UI Components/TextBox/00 Getting Started with TextBox/15 Specify a Label or Placeholder.md

 The component displays the label above the input field.

 - *"floating"*
-The component uses label as a placeholder, but when the editor gets focus, the label moves to the position above the input field.
+The component uses the label as a placeholder, but when the editor gets focus, the label moves to the position above the input field.

 - *"hidden"*
 The label is hidden.